dwyl/phoenix-liveview-chat-example/README.md

 ```

 We should see the following page:

 ![image](https://user-images.githubusercontent.com/6057298/142882923-db490aea-5af6-49d4-9e45-38c75d05e234.png)

+the `<.form></.form>` syntax is how to use the form [function component](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#content).
+> A function component is any function that receives an assigns map as argument and returns a rendered struct built with the ~H sigil.

-Let's make sure the test are still passing by updating the `assert` to:
+Finally let's make sure the test are still passing by updating the `assert` to:

 ```elixir
 assert html_response(conn, 200) =~ "<h1>LiveView Chat Example</h1>"